ajinkyadesai-git/ajinkyadesai-git/README.md

 I'm a passionate Product Manager and Data Scientist with experience in strategic planning, product analytics, and data visualization.
 Currently pursuing my Master of Science in Information Systems at Santa Clara University, I am eager to collaborate on projects that drive innovation and impact.

 - 🎓 **Education:** Master's in Information Systems @ Santa Clara University (Expected June 2025)
-- 🔭 **Current Focus:** Sustainable energy solutions and advanced product management
-- 🌱 **Learning:** Advanced data science techniques, Tableau, and machine learning frameworks
+- 🔭 **Current Focus:** Advanced data science techniques, Tableau, and machine learning frameworks and advanced product management
 - 🎯 **Goals:** Driving product innovation and creating impactful user experiences

 ## 🛠 Skills & Tools